Konbaung–Hanthawaddy War: Battle of Syriam (May 1755 – July 1756)

 The fortified port of Syriam was guarded by Hanthawaddy troops, aided by the French personnel and arms.
 Konbaung armies' first attempt to take the city in May 1755 was a failure.
-Its sturdy walls and modern cannon made it difficult any attempt to storm the fortress.
+Its sturdy walls and modern cannon made difficult any attempt to storm the fortress.
 In June, Hanthawaddy launched a counter-offensive, attacking the Konbaung stronghold at Yangon.
-During this time, the Konbaung and the British East India Company under Captain George Baker have been in negotiations and the British in both Negrais and in Syriam have declared for Alaungpaya.
-While the British settlements agreed to side with the Konbaung forces, three British ships, the East India Company ships Arcot, Hunter and Elizabeth joined the Hanthawaddy forces, apparently without orders by their superiors.
+During this time, the Konbaung and the British East India Company under Captain George Baker had been in negotiations, and the British in both Negrais and in Syriam had declared for Alaungpaya.
+While the British settlements agreed to side with the Konbaung forces, three British ships—the East India Company ships Arcot, Hunter, and Elizabeth—joined the Hanthawaddy forces, apparently without orders by their superiors.
 The counterattack was unsuccessful.
-The British, fearing reprisals by Alaungpaya, now speedily sent, Captain Baker, to Alaungpaya at Shwebo with presents of cannon and muskets and with orders to conclude a friendship.
+The British, fearing reprisals by Alaungpaya, now speedily sent Captain Baker to Alaungpaya at Shwebo with presents of cannon and muskets and with orders to conclude a friendship.

 Although Alaungpaya was becoming deeply suspicious of British intentions, he also needed to secure modern arms against French-defended Syriam.
 He agreed that the British could stay at their settlement at Negrais, which they had occupied since 1753, but postponed signing any immediate treaty with the company.
 Instead, he proposed an alliance between the two countries.
 The British who were about to enter the Seven Years' War against the French seemed like natural allies.
 Despite what Alaungpaya regarded as a magnanimous gesture over Negrais no direct military help of any kind materialized.